Area of investment and support

 This £35 million programme is being funded by the government’s Strategic Priorities Fund and delivered by the Medical Research Council (MRC) with the Arts and Humanities Research Council (AHRC) and the Economic and Social Research Council (ESRC).

-Scoping and priorities
+Scope and priorities

 • understanding the different factors that impact individuals during adolescence and how they interact, including genes, environment and social interactions